Sorry, your browser doesn't support Java(tm).

 Back to Top

-My F1 racing tunnel boat has a pretty good fibreglass fairing around the driver, but has an open cockpit.
+My F1 racing-style tunnel boat has a fibreglass fairing around the driver, but has an open cockpit.
 How can I reduce the aerodynamic drag?

-Answer: The drag of the cockpit area can be a very complex area to analyze, but also a real source of aerodynamic drag.
+Answer: The drag of the cockpit area can be a complex area to analyze, and also a real source of aerodynamic drag.
 You're better off than many if your cockpit and motor fairing are a well streamlined design already.
-The difference in aerodynamic drag between an open cockpit and canopy style cover is significant.
+The difference in aerodynamic drag between an open cockpit and canopy style cover can be significant.
 You can reduce the appendage drag coefficient by 50%, and drag by 75-100 lbs (at top speed) by using a streamlined canopy (like a F-1X) series jet fighter canopy).
-This will translate into as much as 5 mph at top speed (120 mph range).
+This can translate into as much as 5 mph at top speed (120 mph range).

 Back to Top